NGC 1268

-NGC 1268 is a spiral galaxy located about 140 million light-years away in the constellation Perseus.
+NGC 1268 is a spiral galaxy located about 147 million light-years away in the constellation Perseus.
 It was discovered by astronomer Heinrich d'Arrest on February 14, 1863.
 NGC 1268 is a member of the Perseus Cluster and appears to show signs of distortion in the form of bridges.
 These features may be the result of a strong interaction with NGC 1267.

-On August 30, 2008 a type Ia supernova designated as SN 2008fg was discovered in NGC 1268.
+Supernova

+One supernova has been observed in NGC 1268.
+SN 2008fg (Type Ia, mag.
+18.8) was discovered by the Lick Observatory Supernova Search (LOSS) on August 30, 2008.